CurtisFenner/smol-builder/docs/smt.md

 # Satisfiability Modulo Theories

-Satisfiability Modulo Theories (SMT) is a problem and problem-solving method for determining whether or not a mathematical formula may be true.
+Satisfiability Modulo Theories (SMT) is a problem and problem-solving method for determining whether or not a mathematical formula is (or is not) true.

 SMT can be used to statically check hardware and software by proving the design can never reach error states.
 SMT is popular for checking software